-Towns and villages near to Kirkennan
+Towns and villages near to Kirkennan Estate Holiday Cottages

 Dumfries and Galloway, Scotland

 Castle Douglas – Scotland’s Food Town with an active high street with many locally owned independent shops.
-It also has a micro-brewery Sulwaths where you can sample their produce and take a tour, an award winning artisan bakery The Earth's Crust, various good butchers, an great health food shop that sells herbs and spices from jars by the gram and hand-made chocalates available from In-House.
+It also has a micro-brewery Sulwaths where you can sample their produce and take a tour, an award winning artisan bakery The Earth's Crust, various good butchers, an great health food shop that sells herbs and spices from jars by the gram and hand-made chocolates available from In-House.
 Just outside the town can be found Threave Gardens and Threave Castle.
 There are a number of Art Galleries and a great second hand shop worth visiting for those that like to hunt for the unexpected.
 Castle Douglas has large tesco and cooperative supermarkets.

 Dalbeattie known as the granite town has historic links with the Titanic - visit the free volunteer run museum to find out more.
 There is a volunteer run visitor information centre on the high street and an award winning butchers.
 It also has a post-office and a number of small supermarkets, bakers and a few restaurants, pubs.
 Massages are available at the health centre.

 Dumfries, a historic market town on the River Nith, known for its connection with Robert Burns, Scotland's national poet.
 You can visit the house where he used to live and also his favourite pub.
 2019 will also see the opening of Moat Brae - The birthplace of Peter Pan.